 Instead, Indiana looked totally unprepared against Syracuse and was easily defeated in the Sweet 16, the same round of the tournament it had reached the previous season.

-Obviously, the loss of seven players—including All-Americans Cody Zeller and Victor Oladipo—was going to take its toll, but the roster was thought to have enough talent to be competitive in the conference.
+Obviously, the loss of seven players—including All-Americans Cody Zeller and Victor Oladipo—was going to take its toll, but the this year's roster was thought to have enough talent to be competitive in the conference.
 Unfortunately, things have spiraled out of control and the Hoosiers sit in 10th place in the Big Ten standings.

 This rapid decline sits on Crean's shoulders.

-This season, the Hoosiers have been absolutely awful in the last four minutes of games.
+The Hoosiers have been absolutely awful in the last four minutes of games.
 During the time when coaches and teams need to be at their best, Crean and his players have been at their worst.

 In the first game of the Big Ten season, Indiana had the final possession in regulation at Illinois and came up empty, with Crean refusing to call a timeout to set up a final play.
 IU lost in overtime.